 The guidelines for our sustainability operations is Matkapojat Oy's sustainability policy.

 Matkapojat is Finland's largest seller of boat and trips to the Baltics and Scandinavia.
 We have been operating in the industry for more than 40 years.
-As a Finnish family-owned business, it is important for us to operate in an ecologically, socially, and economically sustainable way.
+As a 100% Finnish owned business, it is important for us to operate in an ecologically, socially, and economically sustainable way.
 We have been worthy of the trust of our customers and partners since 1977 and we want to remain a high-quality and reliable company.
 We make sure that we keep up with the development and take care of the best possible travel arrangements from start to finish.
 Read more about how we are committed to sustainability.

 tour is a safe choice for passengers, as we follow the general package travel